What is a Structured Product?

-basket of stocks, currencies, interest rates and/or commodities
+basket of stocks, currencies, interest rates and commodities.

-which links the investment with an underlying index, a currency or
+derivative which links the investment with an underlying index, a

 different assets classes in private client portfolios.

-Q. If a structured product could go down in price because it is
+Q. If a structured product can go down in price because it is

 linked to an underlying index, or because of its bond